 File for unemployment with the Hawai'i Department of Labor.
 Even if you are a worker for an online company that doesn't consider you an employee, there are options available with the Department of Labor during this emergency.

 The Hawai'i State Commission on the Status of Women has information that may help.

 Nobody should have to choose between having enough food and medicine or paying their landlord during this crisis — housing is a human right.
-Governor Ige's Fifth Supplementary Proclamation forbids evictions statewide for nonpayment of rent during this time and includes penalties for landlords who violate the proclamation.
+Sadly, the Governor let the state eviction moratorium expire and the Supreme Court has shut down the CDC federal eviction moratorium.

-Tenants seeking information on whether they are covered by the federal moratorium should contact Legal Aid Society of Hawai'i, Volunteer Legal Services, or an HUD-approved housing counselor.
+We can organize with each other to form Tenants Councils and fight these evictions.
+There is also legal help from: Legal Aid Society of Hawai'i, Volunteer Legal Services, or an HUD-approved housing counselor.
 You can find the nearest housing counselor here or by calling (800) 569-4287.

-We have sample letters on Google Docs in order to write to your landlord and ask for a rent reduction/pause or to inform your landlord that their eviction notice cannot be enforced during the Governor's proclamation.
+We have sample letters on Google Docs in order to write to your landlord and ask for a rent reduction/pause.
 Click here for those letters.